gennadyyonov/hello-okta/README.md

 #### Claims

-To include custom claims in an _ID token_ or an _access token_, they should be added to our Custom Authorization Server.
+To include custom claims in an _access token_, they should be added to our Custom Authorization Server.

-Let's add a **Groups** claim to _ID tokens_ and _access tokens_ to perform authentication and authorization using the out Custom Authorization Server.
+Let's add a **Groups** claim to _access tokens_ to perform authentication and authorization using the out Custom Authorization Server.

 ##### Access Token groups Claim